 Special intermediate node maintaining a list of fragment children nodes.
 Nodes of this type usually correspond to either the global-level fragments or fragments nested within enclosing brace pattern.

-The enclosing brace pattern may appear as the main argument of a Command node or as a token within the option section of a Command node.
+The enclosing brace pattern may appear right after the @-symbol within the option section of the Command node or as a Fragment node within the FragmentList.
+It may also appear as the main argument of a Command node.